Teddy Tahu Rhodes: Career

+In March 2024, Rhodes was appointed to the Elder Conservatory in Adelaide in a leading role as teacher and mentor.
+In 2025 he sang the role of Sarastro in a production of The Magic Flute for State Opera of South Australia at Her Majesty's Theatre, Adelaide.

 Personal life

 Rhodes first married in 1989, a union that was dissolved amicably in 1996.
 He married mezzo-soprano Isabel Leonard in December 2008.
 In September 2013, this marriage was reported to have ended.